lsantosq/lsantosq.github.io/aboutme.md

 Now, besides learning more about reactions and transfer phenomena, my goal is to **gain knowledge on Machine Learning and Data Science concepts and apply them in my masters**!

-Finaly, if you have a passion for soccer, games, machine learning, data science, wine, beer or any other random stuff and would like to have a great conversation, feel free to reach me out!!
+Finaly, if you have a passion for soccer, games, machine learning, data science, wine, beer or any other random stuff and would like to have a great conversation, feel free to reach me out using your preferred method at the footer of this website!!